facebookincubator/velox/velox/docs/functions/spark/decimal.rst

 Decimal Precision and Scale Adjustment
 --------------------------------------

-When allowing precision loss, rounding the decimal part of the result if an exact representation is not possible.
+When allow-precision-loss is true, rounds the decimal part of the result if an exact representation is not possible.
-Otherwise, NULL is returned in those cases, as previously.
+Otherwise, returns NULL.
-Notice: some operations success if precision loss is allowed and fail if not.
+Notice: some operations succeed if precision loss is allowed and returns NULL if not.

 For example,

 ::

     select cast(0.1234567891011 as decimal(38, 18)) * cast(1234.1 as decimal(38, 18));
-    -- Result is 152.358023 when allowing precision loss, otherwise, returns NULL.
+    -- 152.358023 if allow-precision-loss, NULL otherwise.

 Below formula illustrates how the result precision and scale are adjusted.